ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 jpolitz@eng.ucsd.edu, or message me on Canvas, with subject "CSE8A edstem" and let us know.

 There are lots of opportunities to get help in CSE 8A!
-Please take a look at Open Lab and Help Hours section below to find the times where you can receive one on one help from the tutors and TAs.
+Please take a look at the Open Lab and Help Hours section below to find the times where you can receive one on one help from the tutors and TAs.

 ## Overview